Harman Phoenix - 120 Film

 Having been exploring with Phoenix for more than a year, and thoroughly enjoying all the little creative sparks it offered, I was pretty stoked at the prospect of a 120 version!
 The larger film size definitely helps with finer grain and smoother tones, much as I love its quirks in 35mm .
 Phoenix wasn't ever the finest grain emulsion around, but then there's always Ektar or Portra for that.
 The 120 Phoenix is a welcome addition to any photographer's toolbox.
 It's the scruffy ass Punk kid to Portra's well groomed straight -A student, and all the better for it.

-Perfect for: Landscapes, Creative/Abstract
+Perfect for: Great All-Rounder, Creative/Abstract

 Be Inspired by the Film Community